 Social media is significantly shaping the drinks industry; from Instagrammers, to bloggers, to influencers and everyone in-between.
 If your dining experience is not picture-perfect, then it simply doesn’t exist in the modern world… or so it seems.
-An Instagrammable experience is what separates the casual dining scene from a premium evening out, as diners want to share an experience that they can be proud of.
-Drinks International released its list of the best- selling cocktails around the world in 2018, proving that today’s popular drinks are new takes on the classics.
-As Champagne was seen solely as a drink to be enjoyed on its own, some consumers may feel that this was a controversial option to enjoy with a mid-week meal.
+An Instagrammable experience is what separates the casual dining scene from a premium evening out.
+Diners want to share an experience that they can be proud of.
+Drinks International released its list of the best-selling cocktails around the world in 2018, proving that today’s popular drinks are new takes on the classics.
+As Champagne was seen solely as a drink to be enjoyed on its own, some consumers considered this a controversial option to enjoy with a mid-week meal.

 The on-trade have seen the trend and acted fast.
-Many restaurants have established their own signature Champagne cocktails to provide a premium experience for an attainable price.
-When Champagne is placed amongst a cocktail menu, consumers are more likely to trade- up.
+Many restaurants have established their own signature Champagne cocktails, providing a premium experience for an attainable price.
+When Champagne is placed amongst a cocktail menu, consumers are more likely to trade up.
 This is due to the premium status of Champagne even in an indulgent cocktail list.

 The expectation of a Champagne cocktail for a consumer is that it tastes fresh, has fizz and is presented perfectly.
 Many operators put aside opened bottles of Champagne to add to their cocktails, leaving their drinks lackluster and with no sparkle.
 A majority of operators choose not to serve Champagne cocktails entirely because of wastage worries.

 Opening a bottle of your finest Champagne for a few cocktails may seem like a daunting suggestion, however, this uncertainty is now a thing of the past due to ePreserve.
-This technology makes it possible for any opened bottle of wine or Champagne, to be preserved and kept fresh for up to 21 days.
-Therefore any bottle of Champagne used in cocktails can now be perfectly preserved, making sure that each and every pour adds the sparkle & fizz that your customers will be looking for.
-This provides them not only with an Instagrammable product to influence future dining choices to their followers, but also provides a great tasting, sparkling cocktail they can love and enjoy.
+This technology makes it possible for any opened bottle of wine or Champagne to be preserved and kept fresh for up to 21 days.
+Therefore, any bottle of Champagne used in cocktails can now be perfectly preserved, making sure that each and every pour adds the sparkle & fizz that your customers desire.
+This provides them not only with an Instagrammable product, but also provides a great tasting, sparkling cocktail they will love.